se-edu/guides/tutorials/gradle.md

 1. Add the Gradle wrapper files to the project. e.g., if they are in a separate branch, merge that branch.
 1. Close the IDEA project if it is open.
 1. Delete the `.idea` folder.
-1. Import the project again (similar to scenario 1 above)
+1. Open/import the project again, as explained in scenario 1 above.

 ****Scenario 3:**** You are adding Gradle support to an ongoing project from scratch.